intel/confidential-cloud-native-primitives/device-plugin/ccnp-device-plugin/README.md

 ...
 ```

-And after the quote server POD is started, follow resource and directory can be found in the container of the POD:
+And after the quote server POD is started, following resource and directory can be found in the container of the POD:
 ```
 ls -l /dev/tdx-guest
 crw-rw-rw- 1 root root 10, 126 Jul 12 04:58 /dev/tdx-guest